Chipping, Lancashire

-Chipping is a village and civil parish of the borough of Ribble Valley, Lancashire, England, within the Forest of Bowland Area of Outstanding Natural Beauty.
-In the 2001 census, the parish had a population of 1,046, falling slightly to 1,043 at the 2011 Census.
-This Lancashire village has won several best-kept village competitions over the years.
-The village also won the village section of the Royal Horticultural Society Britain in Bloom competition in 2009 picking up RHS Tourism and Gold achievement awards in the process.
+Chipping is a village and civil parish in the borough of Ribble Valley, Lancashire, England, within the Forest of Bowland Area of Outstanding Natural Beauty.
+Its grid reference is SD6243, and the nearest substantial settlement is Longridge, nearly 4 mi to the south.
+In the 2001 census, the parish had a population of 1,046, falling slightly to 1,043 at the 2011 census.
+The village has won several best-kept village competitions over the years.
+The village also won the village section of the Royal Horticultural Society Britain in Bloom competition in 2009, picking up RHS Tourism and Gold achievement awards in the process.

 History

 The village is known to be at least 1,000 years old and is mentioned in Domesday.
 It lies on the south-western edge of the ancient Forest of Bowland abutting the civil parish of Bowland-with-Leagram.
 Leagram Park, the site of one of the medieval deer parks of the Forest, is a short drive from the village.
-Despite this, Chipping was not a part of the ancient Forest and its manor did not fall within the powerful Lordship of Bowland.
+Despite this, Chipping was not a part of the ancient Forest and its manor did not fall within the Lordship of Bowland.

+In the 1230s, John son of Uctred de Dinckley gave to the Cistercian monks who had founded Sawley Abbey, an area of cleared woodland (a ridding) at Haselhurst.
+The monks later expanded their landholding in the area.
+In 1538, after the dissolution of the monasteries, the site was among the former monastic lands owned by Sir Arthur Darcy.

-Chipping really thrived during the Industrial Revolution when there were seven mills located along Chipping Brook.
+Chipping thrived during the Industrial Revolution, when there were seven mills located along Chipping Brook.
 The last survivor was Kirk Mill, the chair making factory of HJ Berry, but in 2010 the company went into administration, the factory closed, and on 7 March 2011 the works were bought by 53N Bowland Ltd.